Coffee Filter Sizes Explained – Find Out What Filter You Need

 To the point where I bought a pack of every size just so I could compare!

-So if you’re confused as to what filter you might need for your coffee gadget look no further I’ve got a complete rundown of the sizes below starting with the smallest and going to the biggest
+So if you’re confused as to what filter you might need for your coffee gadget look no further I’ve got a complete rundown of the sizes below starting with the smallest and going to the biggest, I’ve included the height and a rough diameter of the open filter.

 - #3 size filter – Made for a Hario V60 size 3